Until I made the switch to eating paleo, I was a terrible sleeper. I never had trouble falling asleep, but I'd wake up at 4:00...Read More

 I’m on a yoga retreat in Tulum, Mexico this week.
-If things are going right, I’m either meditating, bare foot running, or sipping a pina colada right now.
-I’ll be back in the world of all things digital on June 4.
+If things are going right, I’m either meditating, bare foot running, or sipping a piña colada right now.
 Until then, enjoy this post and take good care of yourself.

 If someone had told me a year ago that now I’d be looking forward to a week on the beach with a bunch of yoga people, I would have said they were insane.

 No. That’s not right.